 Employment has undergone significant change in recent years – being ‘self-employed’ is more common than ever.
 But what does the term mean?
 Self-employment is an umbrella term that simply refers to an individual who is not ‘traditionally’ employed or subject to the oversight of an employer.
 Instead, they work for themselves and are their own bosses.
-Under the category of ‘self-employed’ include freelancers, independent contractors, and sole proprietors.
+The category of ‘self-employed’ includes freelancers, independent contractors, and sole proprietors.
 On the other hand, employees are subject to the control of an employer, meaning that they do not fall into the same category.

 An employee is an individual who is hired by an employer to take up a particular job.
 Employees perform specific tasks or responsibilities for employers and are awarded compensation in return.

 Terms of employment are set out in the employment contract and govern the relationship.
 Employee manuals/handbooks are also created by the employer and handed to the employee.
 They outline policies, guidelines, and other important information defining the employee-employer relationship.
 Check out our customizable template for an employee manual here.